TiktokBeki/TiktokBeki/README.md

-- 👋 Hi, I’m @TiktokBeki
+- 👋 Hi, I’m @CodingJames
 - 👀 I’m interested in coding and riding my bike
 - 🌱 I’m currently learning in grade 6, i dont learn code but i love coding with my cousin, hes a software engineer
 - 💞️ I’m looking to collaborate on a python game